-That Disco-Funk influence you mentioned is to some extent typical to synth pop bands from former Yugoslavia.
-In fact, that influence is so characteristic that it differs Yugoslavian synth-pop from other synth pop scenes in the world.
-Unlike the most of their colleagues in the world, yugo synthesists didn’t despise disco, funk, and soul and they like to incorporate these styles in their songs.
-You may check out Bastion’s self titled album from 1984 as a typical example.
+That Disco-Funk influence you mentioned is to some extent typical to synth-pop bands from former Yugoslavia.
+In fact, that influence is so characteristic that it differs Yugoslavian synth-pop from other synthpop scenes in the world.
+Unlike the most of their colleagues in the world, Yugo synthesists didn’t despise disco, funk, and soul and they like to incorporate these styles into their songs.
+You may check out Bastion’s self-titled album from 1984 as a typical example.

 We don’t have some strictly defined preferences when we select music.
 It cannot be too cheesy or too uncommunicative.
-It has to fulfil a certain musical criteria.
-Strong artistic expression must be evident as well as expected technological and social influence.
+It has to fulfill a certain musical criteria.
+A strong artistic expression must be evident as well as expected technological and social influence.
 Such a “time capsule” makes release recognizable no matter whether it had been already released or not.

 When we do reissue projects, the advantage is the fact that music is already known and highly wanted.
-However, by rule there are plenty of obstacles which make reissue harder to release.
+However, by rule, there are plenty of obstacles which make reissue harder to release.
 Most frequently these barriers are legal by nature.
-You know, in old Yugoslavia the most labels were state owned labels.
-In that kind of companies it was very hard to sign a contract.
-Artists had been forced to sign unfair contracts where all the property upon recorded material belonged to labels no matter the fact whether the label invest money to record material or not.
-When you wish to licence an old material from these state owned labels, you find out that their approach and conditions are pretty the same as they were for artists once.
-Luckily, the releases we reissued hadn’t have these problems, but that situation, set by unfair conditions of former state owned labels, limit the number of possible good reissues.
+You know, in old Yugoslavia the most labels were state-owned labels.
+In that kind of companies, it was very hard to sign a contract.
+Artists had been forced to sign unfair contracts where all the property upon recorded material belonged to labels no matter the fact whether the label invests money to record material or not.
+When you wish to license an old material from these state-owned labels, you find out that their approach and conditions are pretty the same as they were for artists once.
+Luckily, the releases we reissued hadn’t had these problems, but that situation, set by unfair conditions of former state-owned labels, limit the number of possible good reissues.

-When it comes to unreleased material as Max Vincent’s lifework compilation or lost album of 37°C , we didn’t have these problems, but we have to work very hard in promotion since all material is unknown and it takes more time to be recognized.
-Nevertheless, we find work on unreleased music is very exciting, since we are in a position to be the first who recognizes the value of particular music.
-Off course, we don’t have to mention how much it is challenging, since right after that recognition comes decision of releasing and investing significant sum of money in record production of music that only few people had ever heard before!.
+When it comes to the unreleased material as Max Vincent’s lifework compilation or lost album of 37° C, we didn’t have these problems, but we have to work very hard in the promotion since all material is unknown and it takes more time to be recognized.
+Nevertheless, we find work on unreleased music to be very exciting since we are in a position to be the first who recognize the value of particular music.
+Off course, we don’t have to mention how much it is challenging since right after that recognition comes decision of releasing and investing a significant sum of money in record production of music that only a few people had ever heard before!.
 No matter, that’s why we love this work and all its beauty is in that challenge.
 In fact, we think that issuing previously unreleased music should be the main reason why one label exists.

 Some of the people whose music you’ve released have passed away and most bands have broken up.
 What are the obstacles you have to face when trying to release their music?